Employers' Insights for Job Seekers

 What employers look for when hiring

-The NSC conducts regular surveys of employers to understand their recruitment activity and experiences.
+Jobs and Skills Australia (JSA) conducts regular surveys of employers to understand their recruitment activity and experiences.
 As part of these surveys, employers have provided insights into what they look for when recruiting staff and the skills and attributes they require.

 In general, employers focus on these 3 things:

 According to the JSA employment projections (2020 to 2025) over 90% of new jobs to be created by 2025 are likely to require either relevant Vocational Education and Training (VET) or university qualifications.

 JSA research shows that 75% of employers believe employability skills are just as important, if not more important, than technical skills when hiring.
 Job seekers can stand out from other candidates by highlighting their employability skills and demonstrating how they will assist the business.